 I’m fascinated by how dining trends have shaped what I know about geography, history, language, and other foundations of culture.
 It’s the unexpected joy of discovering history through the portal of cooking.
 Lately, I’ve been curious about the many brasseries and bistros opening up across Texas, and the bonus is that I’m learning about the 18th-Century collapse of the French monarchy, the literary culture of Paris, and the French-Cajun-Creole melting pot of Louisiana.

 In French, brasserie means “brewery.”
+The conventional wisdom suggests that these informal eateries—characterized by such dishes as garlicky steamed mussels and steak frites, plus plenty of beer and wine—first appeared during the French Revolution, when chefs who no longer worked for ousted nobility took their culinary talents to the common man.
 In Texas, the brasserie and its close cousin, the bistro, take many forms, from gleaming concept restaurants to cozy hangouts where flirtatious servers and a long wait are part of the appeal.

 Of the dishes I sampled, which included a seared tuna appetizer with tangy hollandaise; an array of raw oysters served with mignonette sauce; and a beet-and-calamari salad, mellowed with toasted almonds and crisp haricots verts, I most enjoyed the lush French onion soup, that brasserie classic.
 Pavil’s sous chef, José Yanez, may tinker with traditions elsewhere on the menu, but he sticks with the basics here, caramelizing the onions in butter for several hours before adding rich beef stock, then topping individual bowls with slices of hearty bread and nutty Gruyère before sending them off to the broiler.